 In order to ground SBOL Visual with precise definitions, we reference its visual elements to data models with well-defined semantics.
-In particular, glyphs in SBOL Visual are defined in terms of their relation to the SBOL 2 data model (as defined in BBF RFC 112) and terms in the Sequence Ontology (Eilbeck et al., 2005), the Systems Biology Ontology (Courtot et al., 2011), and BioPAX (Goldberg et al., 2010).
+In particular, glyphs in SBOL Visual are defined in terms of their relation to the SBOL 2 data model (as defined in BBF RFC 112) and terms in the Sequence Ontology (Eilbeck et al., 2005) and the Systems Biology Ontology (Courtot et al., 2011).